lidom/RM_ES_Script/README.md

 # Script

-This repository contains the script for my seminar *Econometrics & Statistics*.
+This repository contains the script for my seminar *Econometrics & Statistics* at the University Bonn.